-So, while we wish to stress that there should be no shame in crafting a simple, to the point, epitaph for your pet, the poet will finally be excited to see us say that elaborate, heart-felt tributes make great pet epitaphs.
+So, while we wish to stress that there should be no shame in crafting a simple, to the point, epitaph for your pet, the poet will finally be excited to see us say that elaborate, heart-felt verses make great pet epitaphs.
 In fact, creating an epitaph poet would be proud of can actually be a therapeutic, and memorable, family experience.
 Beginning poets often start their obsession with their art at the behest of an inspirational teacher who knows that everyone can be a poet.
-This teacher, as Robin Williams famous character in Dead Poets Society did, simply encourages his students to let their ideas flow from their head onto paper (or even just into air).
+This teacher - as portrayed by Robin Williams in Dead Poets Society - simply encourages his students to let their ideas flow from their head onto paper (or even just into air).
 Once they are out, the poet-to-be learns quickly to appreciate their beauty and to clamor for more such experiences.
-Precious, seemingly never ending, poetry results.
-The family in mourning over a lost pet can do much the same in creating a beautiful epitaph for the lost animal.
-A wonderful way to help incorporate everyone's message into the final remembrance of the lost companion can result from simply calling all members around for a meeting, pass out some scraps of paper and ask everyone to jot down a few thoughts about the memory of the pet.
-After about 5 minutes, the family leader could then collect the scraps and read them anonymously.
+Precious, and seemingly never ending, poetry results.
+A family in mourning over a lost pet can do much of the same in creating a beautiful epitaph for the lost animal.
+A wonderful way to help incorporate everyone's message into the final remembrance of the lost companion can result from simply calling all members around for a meeting, passing out some scraps of paper, and asking everyone to jot down a few thoughts or messages about the memory of the pet.
+After about 5 minutes, one (designated) individual could then collect the scraps and read them anonymously.
 This method is guaranteed to be the start of a discussion that will lead to the entire family to create a beautiful piece of personal poetry that can serve wonderfully as a pet epitaph.

 The most important thing to remember when creating a pet epitaph is to just make sure, no matter what it says, it comes from the heart and is full of love for the memory of your beloved pet.